quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week3.md

 title: Week 8
 ---
 # **February Week 3**
+## **Tuesday: Februrary 20**
+- 9:30  AM: Signed In.
+- 11:00 AM: Done with the call with Ab sir, highlighted some points about the new task.

 ## **Monday: Februrary 19**
 - 9:20  AM: Signed in.
 - 11:00 AM: Visualizing the casted ray to check the authenticity of `_computeTranslation(x, y);`